vinceliuice/Vimix-kde/README.md

 ## Vimix KDE Theme

-Vimix kde is a flat Design theme for KDE Plasma desktop.
+Vimix KDE is a flat Design theme for KDE Plasma desktop.

 This theme is based on :
 Alexey Varfolomeev - https://github.com/PapirusDevelopmentTeam/materia-kde